fedecastellaro/PCB-panel-generator/README.md

 # Altium PCB Panel Generator Script

-This repository contains a DelphiScript for Altium Designer that automates the generation of a panel based on an existing PCB design.
+This repository contains a DelphiScript for Altium Designer that automates the generation of a PCB panel for an existing PCB design.
 This script simplifies the process of creating panels for PCB fabrication, making it more efficient and error-free.

 ![Alt text](images/gui.png?raw=true)